Master of Architectural Engineering

 - ENAE 620 Integrated Building Design Project

 - Three courses towards your endorsement from the Schedule.

-For the up-to-date schedule of courses for each endorsement, visit the Schedule to the Regulations for the Master of Architectural Engineering.
+For the up-to-date schedule of courses for each endorsement, visit the Schedule to the Master of Architectural Engineering.

 Graduates of this master’s will be filling a growing and competitive market need for engineers and architects with the unique combination of technical and collaborative design skills.
 Building design professionals with modern design knowledge of sustainable, high-performance buildings and digital design and construction are especially sought by employers internationally.

 The knowledge from this degree will make graduates well-suited for careers as contractors, project managers, building design professionals, and in positions of technical leadership and multi-disciplinary team leadership.

 - Read what other UC postgraduate students have gone on to achieve in their studies and careers in our student and graduate profiles.